-- Keep up with new technologies: Technologies that help you deliver a faster B2B experience, such as voice commerce and PWAs, are constantly on the rise.
-Get ready to harness the latest B2B technological trends to optimize your customer experience and stay one step ahead of competitors.
+- Keep up with new technologies and trends: Technologies that help you deliver a faster B2B experience are constantly on the rise and can help you stay one step ahead of competitors.

 The second key element of an optimal customer experience, be it B2B or B2C, is ease.
 B2B customers in particular look for straightforward and accurate shopping experiences.
 So, make it easy for your customers to complete their tasks.
 Simplify the customer journey.
 And remove any friction.

 What can you do to simplify the B2B customer experience?

 - Optimize the usability of your website and e-store: Help customers easily find what they are looking for by optimizing the design of your web store and reducing the number of steps it takes for buyers to find the information they need and place an order.